Tag

 God of War Ragnarök

 It’s always impressive when a sequel to a highly-acclaimed game can actually live up to its predecessor.
 That’s the case with God of War Ragnarok, which successfully rode the hype train all the way to launch, landing to rave reviews.
-The -adventure sequel pulls it off by largely sticking to the formula established in God of War (2018), but it makes some key changes to help make it stand out.
+The action-adventure sequel pulls it off by largely sticking to the formula established in God of War (2018), but it makes some key changes to help make it stand out.
 The biggest of those comes from its refined combat, which makes chopping up enemies with the Leviathan Ax and Blades of Chaos even more satisfying.
 Your mileage may vary when it comes to story, but God of War Ragnarok is undoubtedly a triumphant return for Kratos.

 The best PS5 games for 2024